Phileosopher/commonplace/home-homestead.md

 - Note who you can [save on](money-saving.md): cheap siding installation isn't as devastating as cheap masonry.
 - Your building is a [creative outflow](creations.md) of your [personality](personality.md), but becomes less "yours" proportional to how disengaged you are with the project.
 - Try to be physically present through *all* stages of the construction, since you may miss something important about your preference (e.g., placement of fridge or sinks, counter height).

+### Heating and cooling

+Make a candle-based clay heater:

+1. Place candles at the base.
+2. Surround the candles with bricks, with an opening for lighting them.
+3. On top of the bricks, place a clay pot (for gardening) upside down.

 ## Food